Hull, Massachusetts: Education

 Hull has its own school system for its approximately 1,250 students: Hull Public Schools.
 Hull has an election-based school board committee with five members.

 The Lillian M. Jacobs School, located on Telegraphs Hill above Stony Beach, serves students from pre-kindergarten through fifth grade.
 The Memorial Middle School is located near the center of the peninsula, adjacent to Bayside Park, and serves sixth through eighth grade students.
 Hull High School is located at the end of the peninsula.
 All three schools have recently completed major renovations.
 Hull High's teams are known as the Pirates, and their school colors are blue and gold.
 The teams compete in the South Shore League, and their chief rival is similarly-sized Cohasset High School.
-The Hull High School graduating class in 2015 was 88 students.